conceptofmind/PaLM/README.md

 - seq_len - Sequence length for generated text.
 Default is 256.
 - temperature - Sampling temperature.
 Default is 0.8.
 - filter_thres - Filter threshold for sampling.
 Default is 0.9.
+- dtype - A flag that can be used to change the dtype of the model for inference with Flash Attention.
+Requires an A100 GPU.
 - model - Model to use for generation.
 There are three different model sizes (150m, 410m, 1b): "palm_150m_8k_v0", "palm_410m_8k_v0", and "palm_1b_8k_v0".
 Default is "palm_410m_8k_v0".

 ```bash